MarcusRoeckrath/fbtr64toolbox/README.md

                 : Creates soap files from xml documents on fritzbox. mysoaprequest [<fullpath>/]<file>|<command line parameters>
-                : Makes SOAP request defined in <file> or from command line parameters. writeconfig     : Writes sample configuration to default file "/root/.fbtr64toolbox" or to specific file defined by the "--conffilesuffix" option (see below). writesoapfile [<fullpath>/<file>]
+                : Makes SOAP request defined in <file> or from command line parameters. editconfig      : Edits configuration file using standard editor defined by environment variable
+                  ${EDITOR} creating sample configuration file first if not existing. writeconfig     : Writes sample configuration to default file "/root/.fbtr64toolbox" or to specific file defined by the "--conffilesuffix" option (see below). writesoapfile [<fullpath>/<file>]